tayden-b/bookly-agent/README.md

 Any other email returns no orders, which is its own path worth trying.

-That is deliberately small.
 Sarah has two orders so the agent has to ask which one instead of guessing, and one of them has two books so it has to resolve which item.
 Marcus exists for two
 reasons: his order is outside the return window, and he is a second identity, which is how I test that knowing an order number is not enough to act on it.